julien6387/supvisors/docs/dashboard.rst

 will be disabled.

 As previously, a click on the CPU or Memory measures shows detailed statistics about the process.
-And unlike the `Supervisor page`_, statistics informations are not hidden in this page because they may have been collected on the other nodes (due to a different configuration) and thus can be made available here.
+And unlike the `Supervisor page`_, statistics information are not hidden in this page because they may have been collected on the other nodes (due to a different configuration) and thus can be made available here.